-5.90 - Promotion and Tenure
+5.90 Promotion and Tenure

-5.98 - Tenure Track and Tenure (Continuous Contract)
+5.98 Tenure Track and Tenure (Continuous Contract) Amendment to Nonrenewal of Contracts

-4.05.50 - Appeals-Faculty
+4.05.50 Appeals-Faculty

 The Library Promotion and Tenure Policy will be reviewed at least every three years and updated as necessary.
 A committee appointed by the Dean will make recommendations for amendments whose adoption shall follow Section VII of this document.